The Big Chill 2011 Headliners

 The festival’s most distinctive feature is the arts trail that snakes high up a steep hill; it’s a fantastic spectacle when the stars come out and an apt symbol of the boundaries organisers have broken.

-Don’t expect to recognise many of the acts unless you’ve been before, but don’t fret because the anti-genre pigeonholing policy the organisers employ means there is something for everybody.
+Don’t expect to recognise many of the acts on The Big Chill line up unless you’ve been before, but don’t fret because the anti-genre pigeonholing policy the organisers employ means there is something for everybody.

 Facilities include a general store, bars, food and merchandise stalls, cash point and 24 hour cafe.
 Alcohol cannot be brought into the main arena but is permitted in the camping areas although strictly no glass.
 Camping is free although camper vans require a ticket.